Cosmo Hamilton

 About the author

-Born Henry Charles Hamilton Gibbs in London in 1870, he wrote under the name Cosmo Hamilton and built a career as both a novelist and playwright.
-He came from a notably literary family that included the writers A. Hamilton Gibbs and Sir Philip Gibbs.
+Born Henry Charles Hamilton Gibbs in 1870, he wrote under the name Cosmo Hamilton and became known as a busy, versatile literary figure in Britain.
+He built a career as both a novelist and a playwright, drawing on social comedy, romance, and the manners of fashionable life.